This page lists the known issues and limitations of ArduinoJson 7.

 ArduinoJson 7 uses integers instead of pointers to locate the nodes in the JsonDocument.
 The width of the integers depends on the CPU architecture.

-CPU architecture Bits for node id Max nodes
+CPU architecture Bytes for node id Max nodes

-This should be enough for most applications, but if you need more, you can change the width of the node id by setting ARDUINOJSON_SLOT_ID_SIZE to the desired number of bits.
+This should be enough for most applications, but if you need more, you can set ARDUINOJSON_SLOT_ID_SIZE to the desired number of bytes.